-LMDC maintains a staff and office space to carry out its planning and community development activities, including general management, oversight, monitoring and coordination.
-During the 3rd quarter of 2012, staff made efforts to execute an initial group of subrecipient agreements with recently selected Community and Cultural Grantees.
-These agreements define the specifics of each grant and will allow the subrecipients to be reimbursed the costs of these programs.
+LMDC GENERAL ADMINISTRATION - LMDC maintains a staff and office space to carry out its planning and community development activities, including general management, oversight, monitoring and coordination.
+During the 4rth quarter of 2012, staff made efforts to process payments to subrecipients and establish that all requirements related to certain agreements had been met and that the agreements could be considered inactive.